securzecom/dpdpa-docs/docs/1. Overview/Key Definitions under DPDPA.md

 sidebar_position: 3
 ---

-To understand the framework of the **Digital Personal Data Protection Act (DPDPA), 2023**, it is essential to become familiar with its **core definitions**.
-These terms are consistently used throughout the Act and the **Draft Rules of 2025**, and they form the foundation for interpreting rights, duties, and obligations.
+To understand the framework of the **Digital Personal Data Protection Act (DPDPA)**, it is essential to become familiar with its **core definitions**.
+These terms are consistently used throughout the Act, and they form the foundation for interpreting rights, duties, and obligations.

 :::info Data Principal
   A Data Principal is the individual to whom the personal data relates, and this includes both children and persons with disabilities who are represented by lawful guardians.